SimpleChainFans/document/en/19_understandSolidity/README.md

 - `generate an event`。
 - `create smart contract`。
 - use `selfdestruct`。
-- send Sipc coins by calling。
+- send SIMPLE coins by calling。
 - Call any that is not marked `view` Or `pure` The function.
 - Use low-level calls.
 - Use an inline assembly that contains specific opcodes.